adeira/universe/src/mrtnzlml-meta/docs/relay.md

 ![GraphQL response overfetching example](/img/relay-new-devtools.png)

+There is also a community fork worth trying: https://github.com/oslabs-beta/protostar-relay

 Alternatively, you can also access the store directly (similarly to how the devtools are doing) from your dev console.
 To do so, you simply need to register a `__RELAY_DEVTOOLS_HOOK__` **before** creating your Relay Environment:

 ```js